ConstantinoSchillebeeckx/meowcow/README.md

 #### Main (outer level)

 - **useToyData** - bool, whether to provide use option to select from several toy datasets from the file upload modal in cases where the `.data()` attribute hasn't been specified.
 OPTIONAL, default false
-- **missing** - str, datum to treat as missing from loaded dataset, e.g. 'NA'.
+- **missing** - list, datum to treat as missing from loaded dataset, e.g. 'NA'.
 OPTIONAL, default "" (empty string)
 - **plotTypes** - object, the available plot types to provide select for in GUI; object keys are plot type name and must be an available model in NVD3, object values are formatted as an object and specify the configuration for each plot type.

 #### plotTypes